-Applicants can apply to the APVMA for a technical assessment before making an application for an approval, registration, license or permit.
+Applicants can apply to the Australian Pesticides and Veterinary Medicines Authority (APVMA) for a technical assessment before making an application for an approval, registration, license or permit.

 A technical assessment is designed to inform the approach to a proposed application by seeking the APVMA’s assessment before it is submitted.

-Applications for technical assessment are made through online services.
+Applications for technical assessment are made through our Online Services Portal.

-- assessment of data an applicant is considering submitting to the APVMA as part of a proposed application for registration of a chemical product or approval for an active constituent to determine whether the data is sufficient to address the statutory criteria (or a component of the criteria).
+- data an applicant is considering submitting to the APVMA as part of a proposed application for registration of a chemical product or approval for an active constituent to determine whether the data is sufficient to address the statutory criteria (or a component of the criteria)

-- assessment of a scientific argument the applicant is considering submitting to the APVMA to support an application in lieu of scientific studies or data
+- a scientific argument the applicant is considering submitting to the APVMA to support an application in lieu of scientific studies or data

-- assessment of an overseas data package to determine whether the data is sufficient to address the statutory criteria for a regulatory proposal to be made in Australia.
+- an overseas data package to determine whether the data is sufficient to address the statutory criteria for a regulatory proposal to be made in Australia.